nullscreen/yt/README.md

 # like the video 'Tongue'  by R.E.M.
 account.like! video_id: 'Kd5M17e7Wek'

-# subscribes to R.E.M.’s channel
+# subscribes to Fullscreen’s channel
-account.subscribe_to! channel_id: 'UC7eaRqtonpyiYw0Pns0Au_g' # => subscribes to R.E.M.’s channel
+account.subscribe_to! channel_id: 'UCxO1tY8h1AhOz0T4ENwmpow' # => subscribes to Fullscreen’s channel

 # add the video 'Tongue' to your 'Favorite Music Videos' playlist
 playlist_id = account.find_or_create_playlist_by title: 'Favorite Music Videos'